21 Habits That Are Making You Age Faster

 Sleeping on a cheap pillowcase

 Think about it: Every night you’re pressing the delicate skin of your face into your pillow for eight hours straight.
 So if your pillowcase is made from anything other than silk, you could be bringing on premature wrinkles and sagging, Dr. Greuner says.
 “Pillowcases made of cotton restrict your skin from smoothly moving and keeping its natural shape and form,” he explains.

 Ordering a bottle of wine to go with dinner

 When it comes to aging and alcohol, there’s a fine line between protective and problematic.
-Some studies have found that the occasional glass of wine may offer some anti-aging benefits, but more than one drink a day can decrease your lifespan, says Bindaya Gandhi, MD.
+Some studies have found that the occasional glass of wine may offer some anti-aging benefits, but more than one drink a day is associated with a decrease in lifespan, says Bindaya Gandhi, MD.
 “Excessive alcohol consumption ages people faster by causing a neurodegenerative decline, worsening hormone imbalances, causing sleep problems, and increasing body fat, which can lead to numerous (and aging) medical problems like diabetes,” she explains.
-Here are 17 ways to cut back on drinking.
+(Need help?
+Here are 17 ways to cut back on drinking.)

 Hunching over your laptop

-You know the posture that elderly people tend to get, that makes them chronically hunched over?
-Now people are getting that at much younger ages because so many of us are constantly bending over a phone, laptop, or tablet, says David A. Shapiro, DC, CEO of Complete Spine Solutions.
+You know the posture that older people tend to get, that makes them chronically hunched over?
+Now, many people are getting that posture much younger due to constantly bending over a phone, laptop, or tablet, says David A. Shapiro, DC, CEO of Complete Spine Solutions.
 “Also known as ‘tech neck,’ this forward head posture rounds the upper back and puts stress on the front of the spine,” he explains.
 This habit can actually weaken your spinal structure, causing arthritis, a common ailment among older people, he adds.
-Avoid these 7 exercise mistakes that make you look older.
+(Avoid these 7 exercise mistakes that make you look older.)

 Eating junk food